-In the midst of an emergency, often the last thing on your mind is to write a thank you note to your nurse, no matter how appreciative you feel.
+In the midst of an emergency, often the last thing on your mind is to write a thank you note to your doctor or nurse, no matter how appreciative you feel.

 When you need to thank many people, it is appropriate (and, in some areas, expected) to insert a thank-you notice in the local newspaper.
 The nurses, doctors, hospital staff, friends, and family who helped someone through a long and demanding illness are often thanked this way.

-- What Do You Write in a Thank You Card for a Nurse?
+- What Do You Write in a Thank You Card for a Healthcare Worker?